Planning to visit Paris in the spring?

 Here are a few wonderful indoor places to explore:

 - Covered Passages - These precursors to modern malls revolutionized shopping for wealthy Parisians back in the 19th century.
 Here are three of the best: 1) Véro-Dodat Gallery (1st arr), filled with luxury clothing and accessory boutiques such as Louboutin, antique stores, and jewelry dealers; 2) Galerie Vivienne (2nd arr), also specializing in luxury boutiques, fine leather goods, and vintage/antiquarian maps and books; 3) Passage Verdeau (9th arr), a favorite of stamp, book, and art collectors.
-Explore any of all of these on your own - or take a guided tour
+Use our covered passages guide to explore any or all of these on your own - or take a guided tour

 - Grevin Wax Museum - If you're a fan of wax museums - or even if you're not - this is one of the oldest in Europe and among the best in the world.
 With almost 500 wax characters depicting French history, culture, and contemporary life, you'll see everything from bloody scenes of the Inquisition and French Revolution to present-day film stars, sports greats, Bollywood favorites, and of course homages to French couture and culinary celebrities.